shx-N16H7M4R3-xhs/forum-tools/README.md

 # forum-tools
-Tools for the shx forum
+Tools for my forum

 Utility scripts for managing forum infrastructure.
-Mostly temporary.
-Will clean up later.
+Mostly for staging and testing.

-⚠️ do not use in production
+Temporary stuff.